ibm-cloud-docs/natural-language-understanding/customizing.md

 1. If you haven't done so already, [get started](/docs/natural-language-understanding?topic=natural-language-understanding-getting-started) with {{site.data.keyword.nlushort}}.
 1. Check [Language support for custom models](#language-support-for-custom-models) to make sure that the custom model you want to create is supported.
-1. Follow the customization instructions for one of the following features.
+1. Follow the customization instructions for one of the following features:
    - [Entities and relations](/docs/natural-language-understanding?topic=natural-language-understanding-entities-and-relations)
    - [Advanced rules (Beta)](/docs/natural-language-understanding?topic=natural-language-understanding-advanced-rules)
    - [Sentiment (Beta)](/docs/natural-language-understanding?topic=natural-language-understanding-custom-sentiment)